The page has been translated by Gen AI.

 To create a deployment, follow the steps below.

-2. Click Deployment under the Workload menu on the Service Home page.
-You will be taken to the Deployment List page.
+2. On the Service Home page, click Deployment under the Workload menu.
+2. Go to the Deployment List page.

-3. On the Deployment List page, select the cluster and namespace from the top-left gear button, then click Create Object.
+3. On the Deployment List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

-4. In the Object Creation Popup, enter the object information and click the Confirm button.
+4. Enter the object information in the Object Creation Popup and click the Confirm button.

-• The following is an example .yaml file showing the required fields and object Spec for creating a deployment. (application/deployment.yaml)
+• The following is an example .yaml file that shows the required fields and object spec for creating a Deployment. * (application/deployment.yaml)

 Color mode